Chapter 20 Wednesday, 1130 hours (11:30 AM)

 Joshua gave them time and at the end, promised hed work hard on a solution and further promised them that by the next morning, he would have a solution that both of them would like.
 Such was Joshuas skill, that he had them fully believing in him.
 In any case, Joshuas information officers would keep working hard for the cause.
 Each though, would slant his phone discussions based on his individual convictions, but it wouldnt matter.
 Unity would be preserved.
 Joshua patted each on the shoulder, expressed his great confidence in each, and left the room.

 In the hall, on the way back to work on his noon broadcast now only fifteen minutes away, he ran into Jack who was chewing on a fresh croissant.

 Jack grunted.
 He was never much for conversation.

-"Your friend George gave me this letter for you," said Jack, handing over the envelope.
+"Your friend George gave me this letter for you," he said, handing over the envelope.

-Joshua stuffed it in his jacket pocket.
-He didnt want to read it in front of Jack and have to take time to explain it.
+Joshua stuffed it in his jacket pocket since he didnt want to read it in front of Jack and have to take time to explain it.
 Besides, he was pretty sure he knew its contents.
 He thanked Jack, and continued walking down the hall.
 Joshua didn't stop at the broadcast room.
-Curiosity got the best of him so he continued to the next door down, and into an empty office.
+Curiosity got the best of him so he continued to the next door down, and on into an empty office.
 He pulled out the envelope, ripped it open, and read.